misener/GRTTWaK-website/audio-tech.md

 However, because we often have 15–20 readers on stage in rapid succession, we need an audio tech to ride each reader’s level in real-time.
 Before the show, our host will prep readers on microphone technique.

 Signal from a single Beta 87A is split onstage using the ProMS2.
 One feed goes directly into GRTTWaK’s recording setup (described above).
-The other feed (transformer isolated) goes to the house mixer. <strong>That’s it.</strong>
+The other feed (transformer isolated) goes to the house mixer.

+For pre-show and intermission music, signal from an iPad (on stage) is sent through the Trim-Two direct box to the mixing console. <strong>That’s it.</strong>

 Many of our readers are not used to being on stage.
 Monitors often freak them out. <strong>We do not require monitors.</strong>
 <h2>Recording</h2>